Eponym

 1. Download eponym.txt and eponym_prefs.txt into any directory on your system.
 Rename eponym.txt to eponym.pl.
 Open both files in a text editor, and if either one contains strange characters, or if all the text seems to be smooshed together on the first few lines, then look for an option to "strip line endings" or "strip carriage returns" in the editor.
 You might have to try a few different editors to find one that'll do it.
 Or sometimes, just opening the file and saving it will remove the strange characters.

-2. Open a command prompt, cd to the directory where you downloaded the files, and then type perl eponym.pl --getauth to generate your authorization string.
+2. Open a terminal, cd to the directory where you downloaded the files, and then type perl eponym.pl --getauth to generate your authorization string.
 (If you get errors about missing perl modules, just install them.)

 3. Edit the file eponym_prefs.txt in a text editor, and enter the values for your authorization string, and your hostname(s) to update.